Al-Hajjaj ibn Yusuf: Ancestry

-Al-Hajjaj was born in ca. 661 in the city of Ta'if in the Hejaz (western Arabia, where Mecca and Medina are located).
+Al-Hajjaj was born in c.
+661 in the city of Ta'if in the Hejaz (western Arabia, where Mecca and Medina are located).
 He belonged to the family of Abu Aqil, called after al-Hajjaj's paternal great-grandfather.
 The family was part of the Banu Awf branch of the Thaqif tribe.
 Members of the Thaqif attained high military and administrative ranks in the nascent Caliphate and played important command and economic roles during and after the early Muslim conquests, particularly in Iraq.
 The tribe's political influence continued to grow with the advent of the Umayyad Caliphate in 661.
 Al-Hajjaj's ancestry was not particularly distinguished: the Abu Aqil family was poor and its members had worked as stone carriers and builders.
-His mother, al-Fari'a, had been married and divorced by al-Mughira ibn Shu'ba, a member of the Thaqif who was appointed governor of Kufa by the first Umayyad caliph, Mu'awiya I.
+His mother, al-Fari'a, was the granddaughter of the companion of Muhammad, Urwah ibn Masʽud, and had been married and divorced by al-Mughira ibn Shu'ba, her cousin and a member of the Thaqif who was appointed governor of Kufa by the first Umayyad caliph, Mu'awiya I.

 Early life and career

 As a boy, al-Hajjaj acquired the nickname Kulayb ('little dog'), with which he was later derisively referred to.
 His early life is obscure, except for his having been a schoolmaster in his hometown, which was another source of derision to his enemies, where he taught his pupils to copy and recite the Quran.
 His father Yusuf ibn al-Hakam and elder brother Muhammad were also teachers in Ta'if.

-After a short, undetermined period, al-Hajjaj and his father left their teaching jobs and took up military service under Caliph Yazid I, who was facing increasing opposition to his rule in the Hejaz.
-He participated in the Second Muslim Civil War, fighting in the battles of al-Harra (682) and of al-Rabadha (684), both near Medina, but without distinction.
+After a short, undetermined period, al-Hajjaj and his father left their teaching jobs and took up military service under caliph Yazid I, who was facing increasing opposition to his rule in the Hejaz.
+He participated in the Second Fitna, fighting in the battles of al-Harra (682) and of al-Rabadha (684), both near Medina, but without distinction.
 At al-Harra, where a Syrian army dispatched by Yazid defeated the local defenders of Medina who had discarded the Caliph's authority, al-Hajjaj fought in the brigade of Hubaysh ibn Dulja al-Qayni.
 He fled the field in that engagement.
 According to verses compiled in the 10th-century Kitab al-aghani (Book of songs), al-Hajjaj acknowledged: "I took to flight, but later I made good my fault by renewing the attack.
 For a sheikh takes to flight only once".
 He and his father were among the few to survive the battle at al-Rabadha, where Hubaysh, the commander of the expedition, was slain fighting forces loyal to the Mecca-based anti-Umayyad caliph Abd Allah ibn al-Zubayr.
 Al-Hajjaj's first public post, as governor of Tabala in the Tihama region 240 km south of Ta'if, was unremarkable.
 Al-Hajjaj abandoned the post, considering it beneath his ambition.
 An Arabic proverb later developed out of this anecdote: ahwan ʿala al-Hajjaj min Tabala ("as insignificant as Tabala is to al-Hajjaj").